Cory Sullivan: New York Mets

 In January 2009, Sullivan agreed to a one-year contract with the New York Mets.
 He was optioned to Triple-A Buffalo before the start of the season.

 On July 20 2009, Sullivan was called up from Triple-A Buffalo after pitcher Fernando Nieve was put on the disabled list.
 Sullivan wore No. 19, formerly the number of Ryan Church.

 Houston Astros

 On January 20, 2010, Sullivan signed a minor league deal with the Houston Astros and was invited to spring training.
 He was added to the Major League roster on April 3 after winning the 5th outfielder spot over Jason Bourgeois.
 He was designated for assignment with Casey Daigle and Kevin Cash for rookies Chris Johnson, Jason Castro, and Jason Bourgeois.
 He was the only one to refuse minor league assignment, so he became a free agent.

 Philadelphia Phillies

 On February 11, 2011, Sullivan signed a minor league deal with the Philadelphia Phillies.
 He was released on May 28.

 Los Angeles Dodgers

 The Los Angeles Dodgers signed Sullivan to a minor league contract on December 13, 2011.
 He also received an invitation to spring training.
-The Dodgers released him on March 29, 2012.
+The Dodgers released Sullivan prior to the start of the season on March 29, 2012.